-Wildflowers has an experiential approach to education and respects each child's development.
-We nurture children's confidence, independence and resilience, alongside awareness of and care for other people and the environment.
+Wildflowers has an experiential approach to education that respects each child’s development.

-Wildflowers is located near Bramdean and West Meon, between Winchester and Petersfield in Hampshire.
+Wildflowers is located near Bramdean and West Meon, between Winchester and Petersfield.

-The group consists of about 16 children aged three to six years, up to four aged two and two or three adults.
+The group consists of up to 16 children aged three to six years, 4 aged two, and three adults.

 We meet at 9.15 am.
 Younger children stay until 12.30 pm and older ones until 2.45 or 3 pm.